Persephone’s Quest: BLOG POST #1

-For this first Blog, I turn to a story that’s been a struggle.
-It begins like this:
+For this first Blog, I turn to a story that begins like this:

 Queen Hera has convened a noisy and contentious cohort of Goddesses on Mount Olympus.